--Apply after seeding but before cracking.
+- -Apply after seeding but before cracking.
 Controls or suppresses yellow nutsedge and many annual broadleaf weeds.
-Results have been most consistent when the application was followed by rainfall or irrigation.

--Sandea is an ALS inhibitor, Group 2 herbicide, and there is widespread resistance in the region to this family of herbicides.

--Maximum Sandea application per season: 1 oz/A.
+Results have been most consistent when the application was followed by rainfall or irrigation. - -Use the lower rate on coarse-textured (sandy) soils low in organic matter, and the higher rate on fine -textured (silt and clay) soils. - -Heavy rainfall before crop emergence can result in crop stunting. - -Do not apply Sandea to crops treated with a soil-applied organophosphate insecticide or use a foliar applied organophosphate insecticide within 21 days before or 7 days after a Sandea application. -Sandea is an ALS inhibitor, Group 2 herbicide, and there is widespread resistance in the region to this family of herbicides. -Maximum Sandea application per season: 1 oz/A.

-3 Prowl H2O 3.8CS 1.0 pt/A pendimethalin 0.48 lb/A 24
+3 Prowl H2O 3.8CS 1.0 to 3.0 pt/A pendimethalin 0.48 to 1 lb/A 24 Prowl 3.3 EC 1.2 to 3.6 pt 0.5 to 1.5 lb/A

--Labeled only for preplant incorporated application; apply before planting and incorporate thoroughly within the top 2-3 inches of soil. -Primarily controls annual grasses and certain broadleaf weeds.

--Do not use when soils are cold and/or wet soil conditions are anticipated during emergence, or crop injury may result.
+- -Labeled only for preplant incorporated application; apply before planting and incorporate thoroughly within the top 2-3 inches of soil. - -The lower rates are recommended for early planted fields or coarse-textured soils. -Primarily controls annual grasses and certain broadleaf weeds. -Do not use when soils are cold and/or wet soil conditions are anticipated during emergence, or crop injury may result.